Tomato and Onion Salad (Sicilian Style, Never Soggy)

 What do I serve a Tomato and Onion Salad with?

-I usually serve my tomato and onion salad when it is warm outside.
+I usually serve my tomato onion salad when it is warm outside.
 It pairs well with lighter meals, such as lemon garlic pasta or focaccia bread topped with fruit and vegan cheeses.
 I also like to serve this salad on special occasions, particularly during the spring holidays and as part of a Mediterranean mezze.

-With Love, Ruth Grindeland
+With Love, Ruth

 Fresh Herbs